 However, in most cases, these entry blanks can be of great value to your business.
 At the very least, they contain vital information about your customers and future prospects.
-Why not put them to use as a customer retention or prospect tool?
+Why not put them to use as customer retention or prospect tool?
 Depending upon your company, this could be a great source of new business.

 Make your sweepstakes entry forms useful.

-The first step to making your entry forms work for you is converting the entry blanks into a database so you can easily communicate with your leads.
+The first step to making your entry forms work for you is converting the entry blanks into a database to easily communicate with your leads.
 A simple way to do this is to enter the client information into a spreadsheet or database like Microsoft Excel.
-If you are using a CRM system such as Salesforce, you could import the data from Excel or enter the information directly.
+If you are using a CRM system such as Salesforce, you could import the data from Excel or directly enter the information.

-Organize the name, address, city, state, zip code, phone number and email address into separate fields.
+Organize the name, address, city, state, zip code, phone number, and email address into separate fields.
 You may also want to add a memo field that indicates the information’s source, such as “Christmas Drawing 2012.”
-You will also want to distinguish between prospects and clients, but if your business is a restaurant or similar business, this may be immaterial.
+You will also want to distinguish between prospects and clients, but this may be immaterial if your business is a restaurant or similar business.

-If you give away a prize that collects the names of children, like the Giant Christmas Stocking , you will want to note if the contact is a child or adult.
+If you give away a prize that collects children’s names, like the Giant Christmas Stocking, you will want to note if the contact is a child or adult.
 It’s best to manage both names and then separate them into different fields on the spreadsheet.